mxm/yoka/README.md

 To run py-bench, execute

-    ./pybench.sh <runfile>
+    ./pybench.sh runs/<runfile>

-The runs.py is an example of a runfile.
-You can use it as base to write your own runs.
+Run files are located in the /runs directory.
+You can use any of the supplied run files as a base to write your own.

 Evaluation